 B.A., Oakland University

-Rev. Morris has been a full time faculty member of Madonna University in the Department of Religious Studies and Philosophy since 2013.
+Rev. Morris has been a full time faculty member of Madonna University in the Religious Studies and Philosophy Programs and the Master of Arts in Pastoral Ministry Program since 2013.
 Prior to his full time status Rev. Morris served as adjunct faculty at Madonna from 2010 to 2012.
-Rev. Morris is a priest of the Archdiocese of Detroit and came to Madonna from St. Christopher Parish, his most recent full-time parish assignment.
+Rev. Morris is a priest of the Archdiocese of Detroit.

 Rev. Morris' research interests include: environmental justice, sustainability education and comparative healing modalities.
 Rev. Morris' awards include: Michigan Green Leader, Green Burial Council Leadership Award and the 2006 Rolling Stone Magazine Honor Roll.

 Rev. Morris has taught over 16 different courses at Madonna.
 Among his favorite courses are: sustainability, environmental ethics, Western Religion and Sacraments.